rollup/rollup-plugin-alias/README.md

     resolve: ['.jsx', '.js'],
     entries:[
       {find:'somelibrary', replacement: './mylocallibrary'},
-      {find:^./foobar\/path.*/i, replacement: './bar', isRegEx:true}
+      {find:/^./foobar\/path.*/i, replacement: './bar', isRegEx:true}
     ]
   })],
 };
 ```
-The order of the entries are important, in that are the first rules are applied first (obviously). :)
+The order of the entries is important, in that the first rules are applied first.

 You can now also include Regular Expressions to search in a way more distinct and complex manner: